‘The truly creative mind in any field is no more than this: A human creature born abnormally, inhumanly sensitive.’ — Pearl S. Buck

-When it comes to genetics, the evidence suggested that some of us were born unlucky.
-Certain individuals have specific forms of genes that make them more susceptible to mental illness.
+When it comes to genetics, the evidence suggests that some of us were born unlucky.
+Certain individuals have specific forms of genes that make them more susceptible to stress and mental illness.

 It was called the Diathesis-stress model.
 The hypothesis implies that some of us simply have ‘bad genes’.
-Because of the defective genes some of us had a greater likelihood of mental health problems.
+Because of the defective genes some of us have a greater likelihood of mental health problems.

 However, a newer theory is starting to replace this notion and give us a better understanding as to why some of us seem to suffer the world.